-Treatment and Outcomes: After local anesthesia around the fistula, the abomasum

-    adhering to the ventral muscular ring was dissected and closed.
-Then muscular

-    ring was closed in vertical mattress pattern and subcutaneous tissue and skin

-    were sutured in usual method.
+Treatment and Outcomes- After local anesthesia around the fistula, the abomasum adhering to the ventral muscular ring was dissected and closed.
+Then the muscular ring was closed in a vertical mattress pattern and subcutaneous tissue and skin were sutured in the usual method.

-    Clinical Relevance: During the fistula examination through the surgical

-    operation, a muscular ring surrounded by fibrous margins was observed with

-    partial abomasal herniation from the muscular defect.
-Seemed that adhesion

-    between the abomasum and subcutaneous tissue had prevented development of a

-    diffused peritonitis.
-Early proper surgical intervention is useful for treatment

-    of trauma-induced abomaso-cutaneous fistulae in ruminants.
+Clinical Relevance- During the fistula examination through the surgical operation, a muscular ring surrounded by fibrous margins was observed with partial abomasal herniation from the muscular defect.
+Seemed that adhesion between the abomasum and subcutaneous tissue had prevented the development of diffused peritonitis.
+Early proper surgical intervention is useful for the treatment of trauma-induced abomaso-cutaneous fistulae in ruminants.

 - Fubini SL, Smith DF.
 Umbilical hernia with abomasal-umbilical fistula in a calf, Journal of the American Veterinary Medical Association, 1984; 184: 1510.